NateWr/food-and-drink-menu/readme.txt

 * Responsive menu layout to improve mobile viewing
 * Templates to easily customize the output of menus and menu items

+This plugin is part of a group of plugins in development for restaurants.
+Check out the [Restaurant Reservations](http://wordpress.org/plugins/restaurant-reservations/) plugin as well.

 = Examples =

 [The Wayfarer](http://thewayfarernyc.com/menu/dinner/)